 A thing to remember when read translations like mine is that when I’m translating “κύριος” as “the Lord” despite its lack of an article it’s because I’m following English language conventions.
 The Greek word is used to translate the divine name.
 So it’s really a circumlocution for a personal reference to God.
 It might even be better to translated it into English as “YHWH.”

 In (1:1) we see a reference to “pestilent persons.”
-In the Hebrew Old Testament the word is “scoffers,” a particularly vicious type of sinner.
-The translators picked nasty word to translate these types of people, but it works.
-“Pestilent persons…” people who spread their impiety like a disease.
+In the Hebrew Old Testament, the word is “scoffers,” a particularly vicious type of sinner.
+The translators picked a harsh word for these types of people, but it works.
+“Pestilent persons…” people who spread their impiety or bad attitudes like a disease.
 It’s frightening and elegant.
 Anyway, the Psalmist is warning us in a roundabout way (happy is the man who…) to avoid the fellowship of such people.
 There are obvious exceptions to rules like this.
 Jesus spent time with sinners, even such as wanted to kill him.
 But the idea is in terms of influence.
 The average person takes on the character of their closest pals (think Jimmy Olsen and Superman).
 If you sit in the seat of scoffers you’re either sitting in their homes or, worse, sitting in their position to do their scoffing.
 When I hear Christian academics making fun of their brothers and sisters for unenlightened views (there is, of course, a place for mockery in moral instruction), I cringe as this Psalm comes to mind.